zackmdavis/Less_Wrong_Drafts/bayesian_networks_arent_necessarily_causal.md

 You've _read_ that, but you've never actually done it before!
 You decide that constructing a Bayesian network to represent this distribution will be a useful excercise.

-To start, you re-label the variables for brevity:
+To start, you re-label the variables for brevity.
+(On a whim, you assign indices in reverse-alphabetical order: $X_1$ = wet, $X_2$ = sprinkler, $X_3$ = slippery, $X_4$ = rain.)

 [TODO: joint distribution table, with x₁=wet, x₂=sprinkler, x₃=slippery, x₄=rain]

 Now, how do you go about building a Bayesian network?
-Consulting algorithm 3.2 in §3.4.1 of [the book by Daphne Koller and the other guy](https://mitpress.mit.edu/9780262013192/probabilistic-graphical-models/), it seems like you should be able to just—pick a variable, allocate a graph node to represent it, find the smallest subset of the previously-allocated nodes such that the variable represented by the new node is conditionally independent of the other previously-allocated variables given that subset, and then draw directed edges from each of the nodes in the subset to the new node?—and keep doing that for each variable—and then compute conditional probability tables for each variable given its parents in the resulting graph?
+Consulting algorithm 3.2 in §3.4.1 of [the book by Daphne Koller and the other guy](https://mitpress.mit.edu/9780262013192/probabilistic-graphical-models/), it seems like you should be able to just—pick a variable, allocate a graph node to represent it, find the smallest subset of the previously-allocated variables such that the variable represented by the new node is conditionally independent of the other previously-allocated variables given that subset, and then draw directed edges from each of the nodes in the subset to the new node?—and keep doing that for each variable—and then compute conditional probability tables for each variable given its parents in the resulting graph?

 That seems complicated when you say it abstractly, but you have faith that it will make more sense as you carry out the computations.